alserranor/DisasterResponse/README.md

 3. Go to http://0.0.0.0:3001/

+# Contents

+- app/: All the resources used for the designed of the web app are described here

+- data/: The original datasets from FigureEight and the script to clean and process the data (ETL pipeline) are included in this directory

+- models/: The ML pipeline model and the script that builds it can be found here

 # License
 The code used in this repository is licensed under a MIT license included in LICENSE.txt